zjrball/coffee_sales/README.md

 * Checked for and addressed duplicate entries to ensure data integrity.
 <img width="309" height="251" alt="no_duplicates" src="https://github.com/user-attachments/assets/9c228ca3-d979-406a-b7b4-f389299920a9" />

+## Exploratory Data Analysis
+Initial data review was conducted to understand distribution and potential anomalies prior to visualization:
+* Sales Concentration: Identified that the United States accounts for 79% of total sales, necessitating the use of relative trend comparisons rather than focusing solely on absolute figures.
+* Loyalty Gap: Confirmed a significant gap in customer loyalty, with less than half of customers utilizing the loyalty program.
+This finding was prioritized for the final recommendations.
+* Trend Confirmation: Validated that the time series data did not contain significant outliers, confirming the suitability of the line chart for trend analysis.

 ## Data Analysis
 * Pivot Table Construction: Created two primary Pivot Tables to generate the underlying data for the dashboard's visuals:
 1. Time Series: Pivot Table structured by Month/Year for trend plotting.
 2. Customer/Country: Pivot Tables used for ranking and segmenting data.
-* Time-Based Calculations: Utilized date functions to calculate Year-over-Year (YoY) growth and compare performance across periods (e.g., Q3 2021 vs. Q3 2020).
+* **Time-Based Calculations:** Utilized date functions to calculate Year-over-Year (YoY) growth and compare performance across periods (e.g., Q3 2021 vs. Q3 2020).
-* Dynamic Filtering: All Pivot Tables were connected to the Slicers and Timeline filter using the Report Connections feature, enabling full user interactivity.
+* **Dynamic Filtering:** All Pivot Tables were connected to the Slicers and Timeline filter using the **Report Connections** feature, enabling full user interactivity.

 ## Results
 * **Overall Performance:** Total sales achieved $45,134 over the 3.5 year period.
 While 2019 saw a slight drop at -0.57% YoY, 2021 came back swinging with a 13.60% YoY growth, indicating successful strategy implementation in the later half of the period.